Court rules that tax foreclosure does not extinguish obligations in the master deed and that “need not be built” units ceased to exist

 In addition to attempting to untimely withdraw units 9 and 10 from the condominium based on MCL 559.167, as amended by 2016 PA 233, the court held that Ferry Beaubien LLC could not do so as it was not a developer or successor developer.
 Specifically, the court held that Ferry Beaubien LLC was not identified as a developer in the Master Deed, and the MCA defines “successor developer” as “a person who acquires title to the lesser of 10 units or 75% of the units in a condominium project … by foreclosure ….”
 MCL 559.235(1).
 Accordingly, the court held that only a developer or successor developer had authority to withdraw units under the MCL 559.167 and the plain language of the Master Deed.

 Ferry Beaubien LLC v Centurion Place on Ferry Street Condominium Association, unpublished opinion of the Court of Appeals, issued December 14, 2017 (Docket No. 335571) is certainly consistent with Cove Creek Condominium Association v Vistal Land & Home Development, L.L.C., et al., Oakland County Circuit Court Case No. 16-155706-CH (Order Granting Summary Disposition, Dated February 10, 2017), which reached a similar result as discussed in Michigan court rules in favor of condominium association in interpreting newly amended MCL 559.167 (SB 610).
-While Ferry Beaubien is an unpublished opinion, it clearly indicates that the co-owner voting “reversion” process, and the additional 60 day time period for a developer to withdraw “need not be built” units that was created by 2016 PA 233 only applies to condominiums in which the six (6) or ten (10) year statutory periods had not expired prior to September 21, 2016 or to condominiums created after September 21, 2016.
-Rather, the courts will respect the fact that “need not be built” units that automatically ceased to exist under MCL 559.167, as amended by 2002 PA 283, have ceased to exist and that they will not be revived by the recent amendment to MCL 559.167.
+While Ferry Beaubien is an unpublished opinion, it further indicates that the co-owner voting “reversion” process, and the additional 60 day time period for a developer to withdraw “need not be built” units that was created by 2016 PA 233 only applies to condominiums in which the six (6) or ten (10) year statutory periods had not expired prior to September 21, 2016 or to condominiums created after September 21, 2016.
+Rather, thus far, the courts will respect the fact that “need not be built” units that automatically ceased to exist under MCL 559.167, as amended by 2002 PA 283, have ceased to exist and that they will not be revived by the recent amendment to MCL 559.167.